The Reality of Living on Vieques Island

 Every day is a Beach Day

 No one thinks you’re slack or lazy if you go to the beach every day.
 They applaud you for making the most of it.
-Some days you will love having entire beaches to yourself and others you will enjoy the atmosphere of a beach crowded with families and people all set up for a big day.
+Some days you will love having some of Vieques’ most beautiful beaches to yourself and others you will enjoy the atmosphere of a beach crowded with families and people all set up for a big day.

 Both opportunistic and great!

 When it’s hot you wish it would rain and when it starts raining it feels like it will never stop.
 This is all three- Good, bad and ugly (see above re sandflies & roads!)